julzerinos/googlecloud-text-detect-appengine/README.md

 Cloud Build builds newer version of application when changes are commited to repo | ✓ | Solved with Cloud Build Triggers (beta)
 Cloud Build deploys newer version of application into GAE | ✓ | -
-Cloud Build deploys newer version of Cloud Functions on repo git push | ✓ | - Unit tests are implemented for backend components | ✗ | No tests are included in the project.
-Application works "as is" Code style | ✓ | Python code written according to Flake8, clutter removed from repository
+Cloud Build deploys newer version of Cloud Functions on repo git push | ✓ | - Unit tests are implemented for backend components | ✓ | A few tests are supplied as an example to how Cloud Build may run them
+Code style | ✓ | Python code written according to Flake8, clutter removed from repository

 ### Setting Up The Project

 Within the repository one may find the `setup.sh` shell script.
- More specific assumptions may be found within the comments of the files, but in general - the script may be used in an empty project to build the application out of the box.
+ More specific assumptions may be found within the comments of the files, but in general - the script may be used in an empty project to build the project out of the box in a Google Cloud environment.

+The script may be run with `steup.sh [PROJECT_ID] [CLIENT_ID]`,

-All that is required is the empty project ID and a Client ID, which may be created after configuring the application consent form.
+where the required fields are empty project ID and a Client ID, which may be created after configuring the application consent form.

-Of course, due to the endless supply of fun and errors in the Google Cloud Platform, one should be prepared for unexplainable errors which in most cases may be solved by restarting the process in yet another empty project.

 If one chooses to set up the project manually, the script file may serve as a collection of instructions.

+## The Application Overview

+The following overview sections are set in order of the project requirments table.

+### The Application Accesspoint

+Once Google App Engine deploys the application, the following frontend may be accessed by the user.

+## Final Thoughts

+Google App Engine is yet another solution pulled from the never-ending catalogue of Google products, specifically created for producing applications.
+The idea is simple: backend, frontend, side-end, whatever-end - the solution will host it and strive to run it perfectly.
+Unfortunately, that is rarely the case.
+The Google platform often riddles the user with false errors or allows itself a casual self-entitled prank by disabling random components of the Google Cloud platform every now and then.
+Alas, the terrible contrast between the marketing material and reality is a subject for another time.

 ## Sources